PelDoingCode/JS_COINLAYER_API/README.md

+## An easy way to get cryptocurrency price on your webapp :

 ###### Repository to add a relevant example to COINLAYER crypto-price API documentation : [CoinLayer](https://coinlayer.com/) :zap:

 #### How to get the price from CoinLayer in your web page using **JQUERY** and **AJAX** ? :dragon_face: